efarnleitner/efarnleitner.github.io/index.md

 ## Research Interest

 Over the past few years, I've had the opportunity to explore various areas of economic research.
 I've been involved in projects related to education, labor, and public economics.
-However, my main expertise lies in development economics, specifically focusing on empirical conflict studies.
+However, my main expertise lies in development economics and political economy.
 In my thesis, I examined the impact of locust swarms on conflict patterns and food security in Africa.
 To do this, I conducted a geographically disaggregated analysis, dividing the sample into hexagonal cells of equal size and estimating the incidence of conflict for each cell as a function of swarms and a set of covariates.

 ## Selected Work

 1. E. Farnleitner.
 "From Swarms to Strife: Desert Locust and Conflict in Africa."
 2023.
 2. K. Allinger, E. Farnleitner.
-"Loan repayment moratoria in CESEE: different designs and how they were perceived by the public".
+"What you don’t know can’t help you: Public perception of COVID-19 loan repayment moratoria".
+2024.
+3. E. Farnleitner, F. Hartwich.
+"Promoting global sustainability by investing inthe energy transition of developing countries".
 2024.